The Scottish National Trail, 537 miles from Kirk Yetholm to Cape Wrath, has been on my bucket list since Cameron McNeish

 Mountain Rescue and the police were here, and I watched the rescue helicopter go over.
 I asked if they were training, or if I should look out for anyone, but they just said the situation had been resolved.

 It was a steady climb from Inverlael on forest tracks, and then a steep path up to the top for lunch.
 I was starving, I’d already eaten my two chocolate bar rations for today (my excuse was I should eat them before they melted).
-I’d also found a rouge Crunchie bar hiding in my pack, and eaten that as well.
+I’d also found a rouge Crunchie bar hiding in my hip belt pocket, and eaten that as well.

 The path ended at a big cairn, and from here I headed for a big rock, climbing a bit.
 There was a second path for a while, but that petered out and I was navigating on my own.
 I stayed high and contoured round before dropping to avoid crossing a load of rough ground.
 It was a lovely day with expansive views, and I could see exactly where I wanted to end up.
 Navigation would be a lot more difficult in bad weather.
 I spent a few hours walking across some pretty rough ground to reach the river.

 The river was easy to cross on stepping stones, as it was so low.
 The major crossing further down was equally low.
 The last time I’d crossed here (on my Cape Wrath Trail walk in 2016), I was knee deep in fast cold water.